topaz1008/canvas-fluid-solver/README.md

 The best reference is the original paper which is still online and contains a very clear explanation of the solver and methods it uses.
 It also contains a complete C implementation of the solver.

+If the original paper even goes offline I have a copy of it [here](https://github.com/topaz1008/canvas-fluid-solver/blob/master/doc/GDC03.pdf).

 Other implementations I've looked at while making this. (these links are very old and are dead and/or insecure so proceed at you own risk)

 * [http://www.multires.caltech.edu/teaching/demos/java/stablefluids.htm](http://www.multires.caltech.edu/teaching/demos/java/stablefluids.htm)